-Welcome to Honors
+Welcome to Honors.

-So what can Honors do for you?
+What can Honors do for you?

 The Liberal Arts Honors curriculum is designed especially for students hoping to immerse themselves in a rigorous intellectual community at the Community College of Philadelphia, in preparation for a high-powered professional career later.
 If you enroll in Honors you can expect to significantly improve your academic performance at the four year college or university to which you transfer.
 Many Honors students—most really—later continue their studies in graduate or professional schools.
 That’s what the two year curriculum is designed to accomplish.

 Students who come into Honors often tell us that they are looking for a more consistently challenging intellectual experience than they’ve encountered elsewhere, and may have grown used to.
 Honors is specifically designed to change the way students think about themselves as students and future professionals.
 It works to develop academic styles and skills that will be valuable when the competition toughens down the road.

 You can earn the Liberal Arts Honors Option Degree.
 There are two options: one full time and one part time.
 The full time option requires two 15 credit semesters of Honors courses taken together as one block (or like one BIG course) on the Spring Garden Campus during the day.
 For the part time option, students can choose from a series of six credit linked Honors courses to work towards the same degree.
 Both options situate students within a learning community of diverse individuals with similar academic goals and dedication.

 Students in this program are motivated to challenge themselves, become better students, transfer to a competitive four-year college, and even obtain a graduate or professional degree.
 You do not need to be at the top of your high school class or be an honor roll student to join the Honors curriculum.
 The program is open to students who demonstrate appropriate Honors placement on the College’s writing and reading comprehensive examinations.
 If you have already completed courses at the College, you must have a 3.0 GPA in humanities and social science courses in order to enter the program.